 Day 9: Free morning, afternoon guided tour of Cusco & surrounding areas

-In the evening we recommend taking advantage of the exploding culinary scene in Cusco, and enjoying one of its many excellent restaurants.
+In the evening we recommend taking advantage of the burgeoning culinary scene in Cusco, and enjoying one of its many excellent restaurants.
 Ask one of our luxury Peru vacations advisers for an insider’s tip on the best places to eat.

 Day 10: Free morning in Cusco, afternoon flight to Lima, international flight departure

 We leave this morning as free time so that you can enjoy Cusco a little more.
 For an insight into local life, why not take a walk to the San Pedro Market and see how Cusqueñans really live.
 Marvel at the products on sale from many regions of Peru.
 Delights at the market include unknown fruits from the tropics of the Amazon, through to cooked foods from the Andean Region like Cuy Chactado (fried guinea-pig) or perhaps Caldo de Cabeza (cows head soup).
 If you just want to take it easy, then head to one of the many second floor coffee shops overlooking Cusco’s main square Plaza de Armas and watch Andean life unfold.
 Enjoy these final moments to soak up the atmosphere of this vibrant Inca/Spanish Andean city.

 In the afternoon we will transfer you to Cusco Airport, where you can catch a flight to Lima.
 There are flights every 40 – 60 minutes so finding a flight to suit your onward connection is usually not a problem.

 If you want to take some time to explore Lima, then why not add on an extra day to the trip?
 Contact our luxury Peru travel[/fusion_text][/fusion_text]

 Dates are flexible and customized to meet your needs.
 This tour can start on any day of the year.
 Let us know which dates work best for you and we will tailor the itinerary accordingly.